vilicvane/deprecated-decorator/README.md

 # Deprecated Decorator

 A simple decorator for deprecated properties, methods and classes.
+It can also wrap normal functions via the old-fashioned way.

 Transpilers supported: